 - Research Design (N515): Focuses on evidence-based practice and how to evaluate current literature and guidelines, then incorporate these into one’s own nursing practice.
 Also discusses good qualitative and quantitative research principles.

-Graduates of the RN to MSN accelerated nursing degree program will be able to:
+Graduates of the RN to BSN/MSN accelerated nursing degree program will be able to:

 - Assume roles as leaders and collaborators with other professionals and communities in planning, providing and evaluating health care.